unnati-xyz/music-generation/Blog_Post_Music_Gen_1.md

 ## How exactly does the model learn to generate music? ##

-The np-tensor contains a large sequence of notes divided into single layers of a fixed length.
+We have modelled it as a Regression problem.The np-tensor contains a large sequence of notes divided into single layers of a fixed length.
 The vector used for computing loss function is same as the input layers but shifted by 1 block.
 Say, L5 L4 L3 L2 L1 are the input vectors.
 The vectors used for computing loss function will be L6 L5 L4 L3 L2 respectively.
 The LSTM generates a sequence of notes which is compaed against the expected out and the errors are backpropagated thus adjusting the parameters learnt by the LSTM.
 The important part is that the generated layer of notes is appended to the previous sequence thus improving the plausibility.
 This would have not been possible with CNNs but it is possible with RNN's as only the 3 matrices are used for computation repeatedly on the appended sequence as well!
-The optimizer used is 'rms-prop' and the loss function used is 'mean squared error'.
-The learnt paramets are stored in a file for generation later on.

 In nutshell, here is the generation algorithm: